Is Beef Good for the Planet?

 Meat consumption almost everywhere also remains closely coupled with per-capita income.
 For this reason, driven largely by rising demand in the developing world, beef production is projected to rise nearly 15% above 2010 levels by 2025, bringing a commensurate increase in pressure to expand grasslands.
 Today, grazing is expanding fastest in humid and low-income areas like the Amazon, which generates more biodiversity loss, deforestation, and GHG emissions than perhaps any other land use change on the planet.

-As for those who hope that plant and cell-based meats might succeed in displacing beef consumption where vegetarianism has failed, there have indeed been some promising developments on this front.
-But we are likely to be, under the best of circumstances, decades away from these products making much of a dent in global meat consumption.
+As for those who hope that cell-based meats might succeed in displacing beef consumption where vegetarianism has failed, there have indeed been some promising developments on this front.
+But we are likely to be decades away from these products making much of a dent in global meat consumption.

 Unavoidably, then, improving the productivity of beef production through technology will be necessary to mitigate its environmental impacts.